The difference between Management Accounting and Financial Accounting

 Top, middle and lower level managers use the information for planning and decision making.

-Financial Accounting information is always expressed terms of money.
+Accounting information is always expressed terms of money.

 Management accounting may adopt any measurement unit like labor hours, machine hours or product units for the purpose of analysis.